Revue Starlight: Premise

 Tokyo Tower appears prominently and repeatedly throughout the anime series and subsequent films.
 The tower appears in its real-world landmark form, but also as a replaceable stage prop or scenery in full-scale or giant scale.

 The Revue Starlight franchise includes stage musicals, a musical animated series, musical films, and a mobile game each telling original, interconnected stories about the training, personal lives, and growth of several groups of female performing arts students, who are distinguished from their peers as "Stage Girls" by their exceptional zeal for stage acting, ambition for stardom, and competitive nature.
 Over multiple school years, the characters are drawn together by these shared qualities despite their greatly different personalities and talents, while also coming into conflict in their pursuit to surpass each other.

 The Stage Girls invariably settle their conflicts by performance in an otherworldly underground theatre in the round, where the "brilliance" that embodies their passion for acting empowers them to stage impromptu musical theatre revues without stagehands or audiences.
 In these revues, the Stage Girls sing seemingly spontaneously composed musical numbers, clash in largely hand-to-hand combat, and may even act out dramas, on an ever-changing set constructed by unmanned stagecraft.
 Though the Stage Girls are depicted as using real weapons, the battles end harmlessly with the removal of a piece of the opponent's stage costume, and victory is declared by standing at a taped T-mark dubbed "position zero".
 The franchise portrays the spectacle of these revues both on stage using choreography and stage combat, and in animation.

-A talking giraffe, as well as, eventually, other denizens of the underground theatre, preside over the revues, all seeking to witness the unpredictable scenes that will play out on stage each time.
+A talking giraffe and eventually, other denizens of the underground theatre, preside over the revues, all seeking to witness the unpredictable scenes that will play out on stage each time.
 The Stage Girls join some of these revues by enticement and others by their own volition, but always to fight for consequential stakes in their theatrical pursuits.

 In each revue, the characters perform an original "revue song" in duets and ensembles.
 The franchise further includes a discography of albums and singles collecting these and other original songs, composed in various show tune styles.

 The franchise also chronicles the Stage Girls' backstage exploits during school theatre productions.
 The plots of these plays, most prominently the fictional play Starlight, are often recounted as a story within a story.